TeamBaconn/teambaconn.github.io/content/unreal-post/local-coop.md

 Although Unreal technically supports splitscreen out of the box, there’s **almost no proper documentation** from Epic explaining how to actually use it in a real project.
 Every tutorial out there just says something like:
 > “Go to Project Settings, enable *Use Splitscreen*, and call `CreateLocalPlayer()`.”

 So I thought, *"Local multiplayer?
 Easy!
 Let’s do it!"* — and then spent **weeks** struggling to make Unreal’s **already supported** feature work as expected.
-Hopefully, by sharing what I’ve learned here, I can save you a lot of that time and frustration and help you get your game *local-coop ready* much faster 😄
+Hopefully, by sharing what I’ve learned here (mostly random stuff), I may save you a lot of that time and frustration and help you get your game *local-coop ready* much faster 😄

 ---

-# ⚙️ Random guides
+# 1. ⚙️ Guides
-## 🧱 Definitions
+## 1.1 🧱 Definitions
 Before diving in, let's clarify the key terminology you'll encounter:

 {{< collapse summary="**`FInputDeviceId`**" >}}